-Diesel and gas engines are both internal combustion engines, which means through a series of chemical processes including combustion, the engine is able to produce kinetic energy.
-For both types of engines, fuel in the piston cylinder assembly is combined with air and combusted.
-This internal combustion inside the piston cylinder assembly forces the piston up and down which in turn creates rotary motion in the crank shaft that the pistons are attached to.
-Through the proper timing, all the cylinders in an internal combustion engine work together to create seamless rotary motion in the crank shaft.
+Diesel and gas engines are both internal combustion engines.
+Through a series of chemical processes including combustion, the engines produce kinetic energy.
+For both types of engines, fuel in the piston cylinder assembly combines with air and combusts.
+The internal combustion inside the piston-cylinder assembly forces the piston up and down and in turn, creates rotary motion in the crank shaft to which the pistons attach.
+Through the proper timing, all the cylinders create seamless rotary motion.

 The main difference between a diesel engine and a gas powered engine is the way in which the combustion occurs.

-In a diesel engine, a similar four stroke cycle is followed with a couple major changes.
+In a diesel engine, a similar four-stroke cycle follows, albeit with a several major changes.
 In the compression stage air is compressed before the fuel is added and through a process called auto ignition, the diesel fuel combusts due to the high temperature of the compressed air in the cylinder without the need of a spark.
 Glow plugs replace spark plugs in diesel engines and are only used for the initial combustion.

 Maintenance and Repair

-In terms of the lifespan of the engines, the replaceable liner in a diesel engine allows for maintenance and repair beyond tune ups and lubrication.
-In terms of general maintenance and repair, gas engines are cheaper- however longevity is definitely far better from a diesel engine.
+In terms of the lifespan of the engines, the replaceable liner in a diesel engine allows for maintenance and repair.
+In terms of general maintenance and repair, gas engines are cheaper.
+However, diesel engines provide much beeter longevity.

-In larger more industrial applications, gas engines and diesel engines used in power generation typically require larger scaled and more frequent maintenance checks.
+In large industrial applications, gas engines and diesel engines used in power generation typically require more frequent maintenance checks.
 Ensuring proper combustion, lubrication, and fuel levels are the major priorities in keeping a large combustion engine healthy.
-Similarly, being mindful of ideal operating temperatures and other environmental factors are important considerations to make when operating the industrial grade engine for the longer term applications.
+Similarly, being mindful of ideal operating temperatures and environmental factors provide important considerations for the long term health of industrial-grade engines.

 Diesel vs. Gas Engine Applications and Life Expectancy

-Diesel engines and gas engines vary especially in their applications.
-Typically speaking, diesel engines are more suited for low RPM and high torque applications, meaning they are ideal for towing and moving heavy loads.
+Diesel engines and gas engines vary in their applications.
+Typically speaking, diesel engines suit low RPM and high torque applications and subsequently towing and moving heavy loads.
 For this reason, a lot of heavy duty trucks come equipped with diesel engine for their towing capabilities.
-On the other hand, gas engines are ideal for higher RPM and low torque applications which covers most other type of vehicles, which accounts for most consumer commuter vehicles.
+On the other hand, gas engines provide higher RPM and low torque.
+This type of application covers most other types of vehicles and accounts for most consumer commuter vehicles.

-Because of their heavy duty applications, diesel engines are designed with removable cylinder liners that may be replaced every couple hundred thousand miles that may be replaced.
-For gas engines, the effects of wear are far less replaceable as there isn’t a removable liner in the cylinder assembly.
+Because of their heavy-duty applications, diesel engines are designed with removable cylinder liners that may be replaced every couple hundred thousand miles.
+Gas engines lack the liner design.
+Thus, wear directly affects the casting of the motor.
 Because of this diesel engines are known to last far longer than their gas counterpart.

 Other applications of diesel and gas engines are typically found in the area of power generation.
-Larger scale diesel and gas engines may be used for large scale electricity generation.
+Larger-scale diesel and gas engines may be used for large-scale electricity generation.
 Typically for shorter and smaller applications of power generation such as in residential areas, gas engine generators are the ideal choice as they offer quick power for short amounts of time and are usually cheaper than their diesel counterpart.
-However, if long term idling and power generation is required, diesel generators are ideal as they are far more robust and useful for longer-term applications.
+However, if long term idling and power generation are required, diesel generators are ideal as they are far more robust and useful for longer-term applications.